Teach Me

 When should you see a doctor?

 If you’re treating fluid on the knee at home and the swelling and pain are getting worse, you should seek medical care.
 You should get medical attention immediately if your knee is red or feels warmer than the other knee since that could be a sign of infection.
-And, if you think you might have a broken bone or torn ligament, can’t move your knee or can’t put weight on your knee, you’ll want to see a health care professional immediately.
+And, if you think you might have a broken bone or torn ligament, have reduced range of motion or can’t move your knee or can’t put weight on your knee, you’ll want to see a health care professional immediately.

 What treatments might a doctor recommend?